dart-lang/sdk/README.md

     any GET request for the .dart.js file and /coverage POST requests that send coverage data.

-  * Load your app and use it to excersize the entire code.
+  * Load your app and use it to exercise the entire code.

   * Shut down the coverage server (Ctrl-C).
 This will emit a file named `mail.dart.js.coverage.json`